 The curious case of the Ecstasy of Saint Teresa in the Santa Maria della Vittoria

-Of all the Bernini sculptures in Rome, the Ecstasy of St Teresa is the most provocative, yet it’s considered one of the best.
+Of all the Bernini sculptures in Rome, the Ecstasy of Saint Teresa is the most provocative, yet it’s considered one of the best.
 Bernini himself was proud of it, calling it “the least bad thing I have ever done.”

 The church isn’t far from the Rome Termini Train Station so it’s easy to get to the next day from our hotel on the Via Veneto.
 Mark puts a coin in the box to light up the chapel and a climactic vision appears.

 I saw a great golden spear, and at the iron tip there appeared to be a point of fire.
 This he plunged into my heart several times so that it penetrated to my entrails … The pain was so severe that it made me utter several moans.
-The sweetness caused by this intense pain is so extreme that one cannot possibly wish it to cease … — St Teresa
+The sweetness caused by this intense pain is so extreme that one cannot possibly wish it to cease … — Saint Teresa

 The Ponte Sant’Angelo

 On our final morning, Mark and I find ourselves alone on the Ponte Sant’Angelo, the Bridge of Angels.
-In the pale light the Tiber is a milky jade, the sky a washed-out blue, and a row of marble angels line our path.
+In the pale early light the Tiber is a milky jade, the sky a washed-out blue, and a row of marble angels line our path.
 I can almost hear the footsteps of the medieval pilgrims as they trudge over the bridge on the way to St Peter’s Basilica, this being the main passage to the Vatican.

 The bridge dates back to 138 AD and was built by the Emperor Hadrian, long before the Baroque.
 In 1688 Pope Clement VII commissioned Bernini to add the angels (only two of which Bernini carved himself).

 It was Bernini in Rome at his best.
-In fact, the pope thought the statues were too exquisite to be batted about by the elements so he had copies made and the originals were moved to the church of Sant’Andrea delle Fratte, just off the Via Veneto, where they still are today.
+In fact, the pope declared the statues too exquisite to be batted about by the elements so he had copies made and the originals were moved to the church of Sant’Andrea delle Fratte, just off the Via Veneto, where they still are today.

 Bernini at the Vatican